Aditya-8788/Blog_backend/README.md

 *  This section outlines the RESTful API endpoints for the blog application, detailing their function and required authentication status.**

 ---
+## 🤖 Use of AI Tools

+- *Prompting*: Asked focused questions like “Generate a README for MERN app” and broke work into smaller steps.
+- *Leverage*: Used AI for boilerplate code, debugging support, API documentation, and Postman setup.
+- *Challenges*: Needed manual edits for configs, ensured compatibility with my code, and avoided over-dependence.
 ## Auth

 * POST /api/auth/signup → Register a new user.**